tapetersen/FMNN25/proj2/overview.rst

 Solvers
 --------
 The solvers are written using inheritance from AbstractNewton.
-THe optimize contains all logic and the subclasses speialize it by overriding the derivation of the hessian, the way to get a search direction and the linesearch for a minimum along given direction.
+The optimize contains all logic and the subclasses speialize it by overriding the derivation of the hessian, the way to get a search direction and the linesearch for a minimum along given direction.